Battle of Buir Lake

-The Battle of Buir Lake (Note: Also spelled as the Battle of Buyur Lake (捕鱼儿海之战 (捕魚兒海之戰))) was fought between Ming China and Northern Yuan at the Buir Lake in 1388.
+The Battle of Buir Lake (Note: Also spelled as the Battle of Buyur Lake (捕鱼儿海之战 (捕魚兒海之戰))) was fought between the Ming and Northern Yuan dynasties at the Buir Lake in 1388.
 The Ming army was led by General Lan Yu, who undertook the military campaign against the Northern Yuan horde led by Tögüs Temür.
 The Ming army defeated the Northern Yuan horde at the Buir Lake and captured many of their people.

 Background

 Bolstered by the successful military campaign against the Mongol commander Naghachu and his Uriyankhad horde in 1387, resulting in Naghachu and his horde's surrender, the Hongwu Emperor ordered General Lan Yu to lead an army on a military campaign against the Mongol khan Tögüs Temür.

 Battle

 In December 1387, the Hongwu Emperor ordered Lan Yu to lead a campaign against Tögüs Temür.
 Lan led a Ming army comprising 150,000 soldiers in the campaign.

-Lan and his army marched through the Great Wall to Daning and then Qingzhou, where spies informed them that Tögüs Temür was encamped near the Buir Lake.
+Lan and his army marched through the Great Wall to Daning and then towards Qingzhou, where spies informed them that Tögüs Temür was encamped near the Buir Lake.
 Subsequently, the Ming army advanced northward across the Gobi Desert, eventually reaching the Buir Lake.

 They did not see the Northern Yuan horde when they came within 40 li of the Buir Lake, which disheartened Lan.
 However, General Wang Bi (王弼; Marquis of Dingyuan), a subordinate, reminded Lan that it would be foolish to return with such a large army without accomplishing something.
 They eventually found out that the Northern Yuan horde was northeast of the Buir Lake, after which they approached under the cover of darkness and a sandstorm.
 On 18 May 1388, near the Buir Lake, the Ming army launched an attack against the Northern Yuan forces, who were caught off guard.
 The battle concluded with the Ming capturing many Mongols, but Tögüs Temür escaped.